 My particular setup also came with an Intel Quad port gigabit ethernet card.
 I believe this is a very common card and is often recommended if you are in need of more network ports.
 In my case it's a useful addition as I want to try out link aggregation as-well as working on setting up things like pfSense.

 That about covers the basics of the hardware of the Dell R510.
-If I missed anything or if you have any specific questions or ideas that might be good to cover here too, please do get in touch with me on twitter.
 I hope this overview may help you or someone you know who might be interested in an R510, or wants to compare it to other, similar units.